thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/sxhR7RL.png)

 The above `CREATE TABLE` command is an example a multi-line SQL command.
 Notice how the yellow equals sign `=` of the prompt changed to a yellow open parenthesis sign `(`.
-This is a clue that the PostgreSQL REPL was waiting for the SQL command to have a matching close parenthesis `)`.
+This is a clue that the PostgreSQL REPL was waiting for the SQL command to provide a matching close parenthesis `)`.

 To verify the table was created, display the tables in the current connected database by running the following REPL command.